Locations:

 What’s the difference between erectile dysfunction and premature ejaculation?

-If you have erectile dysfunction, you can’t attain or maintain your erection.
-If you have premature ejaculation, you have an erection but you reach orgasm and ejaculate earlier than you or your partner would have liked.
+If you have erectile dysfunction, you can’t get or maintain an erection.
+If you have premature ejaculation, you have an erection, but you reach orgasm and ejaculate earlier than you or your partner would like.

-Because of this connection between these two conditions, your urology will want to figure out if you have erectile dysfunction and, if so, treat that first.
+Because of this connection between these two conditions, your urologist will want to figure out if you have erectile dysfunction and, if so, treat that first.

 Can drinking alcohol help delay ejaculation?

-While it’s true that drinking alcohol can delay orgasm, it’s not a treatment for premature ejaculation.
+While it’s true that drinking alcoholic beverages can delay orgasm, it’s not a recommended treatment for premature ejaculation.

 A note from Cleveland Clinic

-Your urologist and team of healthcare providers will come up with a plan to treat your premature ejaculation.
-Premature ejaculation is often easily treated with a few simple steps, so it is important to see your urologist or other doctors if you are experiencing premature ejaculation.
-Although it may be uncomfortable to talk with your doctors about sexual problems, know that they are professionals and want you and your partner to have a satisfying sex life.
-Remember, this is a common problem and you are not alone!
+Premature ejaculation is often easily treated with a few simple steps, so it’s important to see your provider if you’re experiencing premature ejaculation.
+Although it may be uncomfortable to talk about sexual problems, know that your providers want you and your partner to have a satisfying sex life.
+Your healthcare providers can come up with a plan to treat your premature ejaculation.
+Remember, this is a common problem and you’re not alone.

 Medically Reviewed